okfn/infra/README.txt

 Setting up for usage
 ====================

-Some commands require the Python modules "fabric" (>=1.0.0) and "boto", e.g.
+Some commands require the Python modules "fabric" and "boto", e.g.

     $ cd aws
     $ ./manage.py -h

+IMPORTANT: fabric has changed the order of parameters for "append()" with version 1.0.0.
+It is vital that you use fabric 1.0.0 or later.

-There are two ways the required modules:
+There are two ways to install the required modules:

 (A) If you have a recent distribution, just installing them from your distro's